 At 40?
 It’s $5,637 a month.

-Key takeaway: Prioritize investing early on by making it an “and”.
+Key takeaway: Prioritize investing by making it an “and”.

-“There aren’t any jobs for people with [inserts their degree here].
+“There aren’t any jobs for [inserts their degree here].
 Lawyers get paid a lot, don’t they?
-Yeah, I think I should go to law school.”
+Yeah, I think I’ll go to law school.”

 And you know what happens next.
-They get this new degree, and surprise, no jobs.
+They get the degree, and surprise, they can’t find a job.

 How do you think strategically?
 By figuring out how you can get the skills you need without a degree.
 Consider these options.